 - “Let’s make a plan for when your child will receive the RSV prevention product“2:

-- For patients with infants born in 2024 (before RSV season) or giving birth outside of the hospital (during 2024-25 RSV season): “We can book an appointment for your infant right here in our clinic.
+- For my patients with infants born before RSV season or giving birth outside of the hospital: “We can book an appointment for your infant right here in our clinic.
 It can be given alongside the other routine prevention products for your child if the timing is appropriate.“

 - For patients who are still hesitant: “Let’s schedule another appointment to talk more about your questions about protecting your child from RSV.“